 Expanding access to privacy

-In order to expand access to the privacy tools we develop (currently ProtonMail and ProtonVPN, to be joined in the future by ProtonCalendar and ProtonDrive), we plan to publish our apps on a number of alternative app stores for Android.
+In order to expand access to the privacy tools we develop (currently ProtonMail, ProtonVPN, ProtonCalendar, and eventually ProtonDrive), we plan to publish our apps on a number of alternative app stores for Android.
 A few possibilities are presently under consideration.

 First, we plan to release our apps on F-droid, an open source Android app repository, which is today one of the most popular alternative app stores.
 In addition to F-droid, we are also considering a few additional app distribution channels, including the Samsung Galaxy Store, the Amazon App store, and the Huawei AppGallery.
 Samsung and Huawei are, respectively, the largest and second-largest smartphone manufacturers in the world.